A bit about me…

 Having initially trained as a teacher, I quickly moved into educational leadership, taking on roles related to inclusion and strategic support (including as a SENCO and assistant headteacher), later moving into trust/ local authority wide leadership development, specifically focused on inclusion.
 My passion for learning and research led me to working as a University lecturer and nationally recognised researcher; focused on inclusion, neurodiversity, professional development and leadership.
 1:1 coaching and consultancy is a natural, practical extension of this work.
 I am a Fellow of the Higher Education Academy and I continue to maintain my lecturing and research work alongside coaching and consultancy.
 Through all aspects of my work I firmly believe in our individual ability to change things for the better through quality thinking and planning.

-This also means that being appropriately qualified is important to me.
+Being appropriately qualified is a priority for me.
 I am a member of the International Coaching Federation (ICF) and I have completed ICF Accredited Coach training and I am an Associate Certified Coach (ACC).
 I also have completed a number of postgraduate degrees in the fields of leadership, inclusion/ SEND, neurodiversity, and professional practice, alongside extensive professional training in neurodiversity.
-I have trained in transactional analysis, and neurodiverse focused coaching, which brings a further dimension to my work.
+I have trained in transactional analysis, and neurodiversity focused coaching, which brings a further dimension to my work.
 My PhD focused on the roles leaders adopted during the implementation of organisational inclusive change in relation to neurodiversity.
+Please visit Linkedin for further details regarding my qualifications and professional experience.

 I bring a unique perspective to my work; through my professional experience I know what works in practice, and I back this up with knowing what works in theory, through my qualifications.
 My personal experience allows me to deeply understand and empathise with my clients.
 I bring all three aspects to every session.